django-cms/djangocms-frontend/docs/source/plugins/common.rst

 .. image:: screenshots/add_plugin.png

-Frontend editing of plugins has been desinged with three aims:
+Frontend editing of plugins has been designed with three aims:

 * Keep the essential editing required minimal and well-arranged on the editing forms.